isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-groundhogs-eat/index.md

 layout: post
 ---

 Groundhogs are underground rodents that spend most of their lives in underground tunnels.
 They spend a lot of time burrowing and coming out in the open to look for food.
-But what do groundhogs [eat](https://pestpolicy.com/do-cats-eat-lizards/) to survive underground? - **Groundhogs are omnivorous that'll eat both plants and animals.
+But what do groundhogs [eat](https://pestpolicy.com/do-cats-eat-lizards/)to survive underground? - **Groundhogs are omnivorous that'll eat both plants and animals.

 But in most cases, groundhogs eat vegetables, grass, fruits, alfalfa, clovers, soybeans, dandelion, and apples, and other garden plants.